MaT1g3R/Halp/iteration-01.plan.md

         - user can receive job posts notification if he is available
         - once the job post has been
     - What the product looks like
-        -
+        - General idea and consensus
-    - ...

 - Find the tech stack which we would program our product:
     - Determine the tech stack which most if not all of our group is comfortable with
+        - Java
-        - Java/python
+        - Android Studio/SDK
     - Platform of our product
         - mobile app(android)
-    - ...

 - Determine the target users:
     - Identifying our problem
     - To whom that problem affects
-    - ...
+    - Identifying both user groups, since the app is asymmetrical

 ## Artifacts
-- Video
-- Live demo
-- Build an interactive application prototype that can be used on mobile
-- Text/Code
+-Iteration-01.plan
+-Iteration-01.review